atom-material/atom-material-ui/README.md

 Inspired by Mattia Astorino's [SublimeText theme](https://github.com/equinusocio/material-theme).

 **Notice:** This theme is in _active_ development.
-Expect to have dialy updates while I iron out some issues.
+Expect to have daily updates while I iron out some issues.

 ## Installation